ivalenzuelan/SASE-SDWAN/README.md

 2. Gain root access: `sudo su`.
 3. Navigate to the scenario directory: `cd /home/upm/Desktop/sdw-p1`.
 4. Start the VNX scenario: `vnx -f sase_tfg.xml -t`.

+### Step 6: Configuring the Scenario

+1. Open each SDEDGE console.
+2. Access the console with the credentials.
+3. Excute the ./ryu-XX.sh (shell script in each machine).
+4. Start the VNX scenario: `vnx -f sase_tfg.xml -t`.
+5**.
+Configure the Snort by opening a new sdedge0 terminal an executing the available `./snort-50.sh` and in other console the `sudo -i` and `./iniciaSnort.sh`

 ## Cleanup